In order to do programming exercises, you need to install several software packages:

 or submit the exercise and see the logs on TMC website.

 NB!
 The TMC server tests the exercises with Python 3.5.
 Most likely, your Python installation will be a newer version.
 Make sure that you do not use any features that were introduced after Python 3.5 such as f-strings.
 Otherwise, this may lead to a situation where the tests are passed locally but not remotely.
+You can see the error and the stacktrace by going to the TMC website.

 There are no limitations for resubmissions.